 What is Student Loan Forbearance?

 Forbearance is a temporary pause in Federal Family Education Loan (FFEL) and direct loan payments.
 This includes persons who cannot work because of health problems or disability, and those in economic distress.

-The big advantage to forbearance is that it can go on as long as necessary.
+The big advantage to student loan forbearance is that it can go on as long as necessary.
 The big disadvantage is that interest keeps accumulating even though the repayment stops.
 That means you will have more to pay once forbearance ends.

 How Forbearance Works

-There are two types of forbearance: mandatory and discretionary.
+There are two types of student loan forbearance: mandatory and discretionary.
 Lenders are required to offer mandatory forbearance to a number of people, including students whose loan repayments exceed 20% of their gross monthly incomes.

 Others who are eligible include: